kellykochanski/rescal-snow/docs/rescal-in-python.md

-# Running ReSCAL in python
+# Running Rescal-snow in python

-Run ReSCAL within python to process output data concurrently
+Run Rescal-snow within python to process output data concurrently

 Author: Gian-Carlo DeFazio, defaziogiancarlo@gmail.com

-## Running ReSCAL in python
+## Running Rescal-snow in python

 The parallel run options described in `README.md` may generate a large number of files.
 The .csp files, which are snapshots of the entire 3D cell space, can take up large amounts